 Who is Positive Behaviour Support (PBS) for?

-Positive Behaviour Support (PBS) is for anyone with behaviour difficulties, including children with autism spectrum disorder (ASD).
+Positive Behaviour Support (PBS) is for anyone with behaviour difficulties, including autistic children.
 The approach can also be used with people with intellectual, learning, developmental and social difficulties.

 What is Positive Behaviour Support (PBS) used for?